4 Coverages You Probably Don't Have But Should Consider

 #4: Employee Dishonesty

 You take care to hire good people, but the unfortunate fact is every business faces the risk of employee crime.
 Statistics show that 75% of all employees steal at least once, including cash, merchandise, and business property.
-Studies have also shown that businesses lose 20 cents of every dollar due to employee theft.
+Employee theft costs US businesses up to $50 billion a year.

 Employee dishonesty coverage protects you against employee theft of money, securities, or property.
 Even if you only hire friends and family, it’s worth putting this coverage in place for peace of mind.